 A recent phishing campaign used LinkedIn branding to trick job hunters into thinking that people at well-known companies like American Express and CVS Carepoint had sent them a message or looked them up using the social network, wrote ThreatPost.
 If they clicked on the email links, recipients found themselves redirected to pages designed to steal their LinkedIn credentials.

 Pretexting is another form of social engineering where attackers focus on creating a pretext, or a fabricated scenario, that they can use to steal someone’s personal information.
-In these types of attacks, the scammer usually impersonates a trusted entity/individual and says they need certain details from a user to confirm their identity.
+In these attacks, the scammer usually impersonates a trusted entity/individual and says they need specific details from a user to confirm their identity.
 If the victim complies, the attackers commit identity theft or use the data to conduct other malicious activities.
-More advanced pretexting involves tricking victims into doing something that circumvents organization’s security policies.
+More advanced pretexting involves tricking victims into doing something that circumvents the organization’s security policies.

 Pretexting Attack Example:

-Baiting is in many ways like phishing.
+Baiting is, in many ways, like phishing.